Ahmad-Abedalqader/Ahmad-Abedalqader/README.md

 #### A full stack developer aspiring to help in solving world problems
 [![HitCount](https://hits.dwyl.com/Ahmad-Abedalqader/Ahmad-Abedalqader.svg?style=flat)](http://hits.dwyl.com/Ahmad-Abedalqader/Ahmad-Abedalqader)

-- 🌱 I’m currently learning MERN Stack
+- 🌱 I’m currently working as a full stack developer using Angular with E2E and unit testing for the Frontend and .net framework with C# for the Backend
 - 📫 reach me on: [LinkedIn](https://www.linkedin.com/in/ahmad-abedalqader/)